The fastest way to kill a retail AI deal:

 On the table before you sign.

 Architecture diagrams, contracts, audit letters, insurance certificates.
-Most arrive within a business day.
-The few under NDA arrive after a one-page MNDA.
+Most arrive within a business day; the few under NDA need a one-page MNDA first.

 Found something?
 Tell us.

 Coordinated disclosure.
-We respond within one business day, triage within three, and credit researchers in the changelog when fixes ship.
+We respond within one business day, triage within three, and credit researchers in the changelog when the fix ships.

 Your security review starts with a short list of questions.